 What Is Typesetting?

-According to Miriam-Webster, typesetting is “the process of setting material in type or into a form to be used in printing.”
+According to Merriam-Webster, typesetting is “the process of setting material in type or into a form to be used in printing.”

 Back in the day, moveable type was set by hand, per page.
 We’re all familiar with pictures of metal type, one letter per block.
 Manual typesetting was very time-consuming, and while still in practice today, is considered an artisanal pursuit and a niche market.